hgoebl/it-profile-generator/README.md

 ## Getting Started

-**By now the generator is only tested under Linux.
+**By now the generator is only tested under Linux and Windows/Cygwin.
-Windows/Cygwin coming soon.
-iOS will not be supported by me, unless Apple is sponsering an iMac to me - help needed!**
+Native Windows support should'nt be a problem for a DOS-Command-Scripter ;-). iOS will not be supported by me, unless Apple is sponsering an iMac to me - help needed!**

   * Java Runtime Environment must be installed (1.6 recommended)